 However, old main roads (prefixed with N or RN) and even smaller roads (prefixed with D) are often just as wide and well maintained.
 It is often possible to travel over them for kilometer after kilometer in extremely light traffic, so do not ignore them, especially if you are not in a hurry.
 An excellent guide to these alternative routes (often called itinéraire Bis and marked with large green arrows) is the Bison Futé map, which is available for free at most gas stations.

 A trip through the beautiful countryside of France can be a real pleasure, so why rush if you don't need it?

 So that your mood is not spoiled, do not violate traffic rules and avoid fines.
 It is now forbidden to use security camera warning devices when traveling in France, even if it is built into your satnav.
 It is recommended to disable security camera alerts before traveling in France.
 The fines can be large if you get caught.

 On our website you will find many options for renting a car in France.
-And if you get acquainted with some of the subtleties and rules of the road in advance, a trip around the country will be easy and relaxed.
-Do not deny yourself the pleasure of choosing a comfortable and comfortable car, even one that you can not afford in everyday life.
+And if you familiarize yourself with some of the subtleties and rules of the road in advance, a trip around the country will be easy and relaxed.
+Do not deny yourself the pleasure of choosing a comfortable and comfortable car, even one that you cannot afford in everyday life.
 And enjoy the vivid impressions of the best vacation in France.